wouter-swierstra/logic-notes/notes/notes.md

 * if $w ≤ w'$, then $0w ≤ 0w'$;
 * if $w ≤ w'$, then $1w ≤ 1w'$;

-This is a bit clunky: a good analogy is the early definitions of inductive sets, before we have encountered BNF.
-Isn't there a better notation for inductively defined relations?
+This is a bit clunky – how can we check whether or not a given 'proof' that $w ≤ w'$ is constructed using these rules or not?
+If we need to define more complex inductive relation, we might need many such rules.
+There is a clear need for more precise notation: a good analogy is the early definitions of inductive sets that we saw, before introducing BNF.
+Is there not a better notation for inductively defined relations?

+## Inference rules

 In this section, we will introduce the *inference rule* notation for inductively defined relations.
 This notation plays a central role in our definitions of proofs and programming logic in the remaining chapters.

-Inductively defined relations are often given by means of *inference rules*:
+Rather than the bullet points we saw on the previous page, we can also define inductive relations by means of *inference rules*:

 \begin{prooftree}
 \AxiomC{ }